Survey on intergenerational in Nursing home: Complete Guide 2026

 📈 Therapeutic Success Indicators

-• Reduction of isolation: -45% of social withdrawal behaviors
+- Reduction of isolation: -45% of social withdrawal behaviors

-• Increase in appetite: +18% participation in meals
+- Increase in appetite: +18% participation in meals

-• Decrease in aggression: -52% of behavioral incidents
+- Decrease in aggression: -52% of behavioral incidents

-• Language stimulation: +26% of spontaneous speech
+- Language stimulation: +26% spontaneous speech

-7. Practical guide for organizing intergenerational activities
+7. Practical guide to organizing intergenerational activities

 The success of an intergenerational program relies on methodical organization tailored to the specificities of each establishment.
 Our practical guide, developed from the best identified practices, offers a structured approach in five key steps.

-Creating a balanced activity calendar requires taking into account the biological rhythms of seniors, the school constraints of young participants, and the availability of supervising staff.
+Creating a balanced activity schedule requires taking into account the biological rhythms of seniors, the school constraints of young participants, and the availability of supervising staff.
 Experience shows that a frequency of two to three activities per month offers a good compromise between regularity and organizational feasibility.

-Training of staff and volunteers
+Training for staff and volunteers

 Specialized training for staff is a determining factor in the success of intergenerational programs.
 This training should cover the psychological aspects of aging, animation techniques suitable for mixed groups, and the management of difficult situations that may arise during interactions.